amoe/melp2e/melp-notes.md

 types of non volatile memory.
 NOR is faster/better and more expensive, and might be used for what would traditionally be ROM layers like a base system, while you might use NAND for larger user data or logs, etc.

+An RS-232 serial port is used for debugging.
+SoCs can load boot code directly from interfaces like SD cards or USB.

+### BeagleBone Black specs

+ARM 1GHz CPU, 512MB RAM, 4GiB onboard flash eMMC, serial port, microSD connector, USB port, Ethernet port, HDMI port

+You can fit "daughter" boards called 'capes'.

+You also need this:

+> An RS-232 cable that can interface with the 6-pin 3.3V TTL level signals
+> provided by the board.
+The Beagleboard website has links to compatible cables.

+I definitely don't have this at present.

+The current one is BEAGLEBONE BLK REV C AM3358BZCZ

+### QEMU

+Qemu can emulate different pieces of hardware.

+`qemu-system-arm` is the basic command to emulate an ARM system.

+QEMU can connect files on the host system to e.g. the SD card of the emulated device.

+You need to use `tunctl` on the host to create a network interface on the host which connects to the guest.
+CS gives the command for this.